srijan-paul/redlabel/README.md

 # RedLabel

-A modern fork of the popular LabelImg image annotation tool with quality of life improvements.
+A modern fork of the popular image annotation tool with quality of life improvements.

 ![Demo](demo/demo.jpg)